idem-lab/example-greta-targets/README.md

 This is due to a detail in how greta works under the hood with python.

-It happens if you create a model in one R session and then try and use it in another R session.
+It usually happens if you create a model in one R session and then try and use it in another R session.

 # What you need to add to make greta work with targets